cainem/evo-sim/README.md

 OffspringsXDistance: Integer.
 Initialized to 0.
 OffspringsYDistance: Integer.
 Initialized to 0.
 Lifespan: Organisms live for a maximum of Config.MaxLifeSpan rounds (Initial: 10).
+The PRNG is initialized once from a single seed value (RandomSeed, Initial: 42) allowing the results to be fully deterministic.
 4. Simulation Loop (Round-Based)

 Each round proceeds as follows: